From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: Introduction

 The Transformer architecture has been the fundamental building block of many SOTA solutions across a wide range of machine learning tasks, including recent phenomenal Large Language Models (LLMs).
 However, one serious issue with today's Transformer models is length generalization, or \emph{extrapolation}, defined as ``a model’s ability to continue performing well as the number of input tokens during validation increases beyond the number of tokens on which the model was trained'' \citep{press2022train}.
 Many models achieve good accuracy with small inputs but fail to produce meaningful results with long inputs \citep{ruoss-etal-2023-randomized}.
 The problem has been extensively studied in language models, as extending the context window sizes of LLMs is an urgent and hot topic (\cite{anil2022exploring,chi-etal-2023-dissecting, chen2023extending}).

 In this paper, we investigate Transformer's performance in learning arithmetic algorithms, which presents a unique context for studying length generalization. \citet{deletang2023neural} relate sequence prediction to formal language theory by treating sequences as elements of infinite formal languages generated by a grammar.
 Many sequence-to-sequence tasks can be seen as language transduction tasks, where the goal is to learn the underlying generation rules.
-Arithmetic tasks fall in this paradigm and the existence of such rules provides a convenient setting where we can examine the internal mechanisms of the model easily.
+Arithmetic tasks fall in this paradigm and the existence of such rules provides a convenient setting where we can examine the internal mechanisms of the model.

 Thus our goal is to obtain complete generalization and study the enabling factors during the process.
 There are specially constructed architectures such as \cite{chiang-cholak-2022-overcoming,Deshpande2021RecTAR} that achieve generalization on some of the tasks we study.
-However, like \cite{deletang2023neural}, our focus is on the \emph{organic} Transformer architecture and regular training process (e.g., SGD and variants), since this setting is the case for many SOTA models, especially those successful LLMs.
+However, like \cite{deletang2023neural}, our focus is on the conventional Transformer architecture and regular training process (e.g., SGD and variants), since this setting is the case for many SOTA models, especially those successful LLMs.
 Along this line, results obtained by previous works are rather gloomy.
-According to the extensive study (20910 models, 15 tasks) conducted by \citet{deletang2023neural}, the Transformer can only solve one Regular and one CS task in the Chomsky hierarchy, and fail all others, regardless of the positional encoding. \footnote{And their standard of ``solving'' a task is above 90\% accuracy averaged across all lengths.} This is echoed by the theoretical difficulties discovered in \citet{hahn-2020-theoretical}.
+According to the extensive study (20910 models, 15 tasks) conducted by very recent work \citet{deletang2023neural}, the Transformer can only solve one Regular and one CS task in the Chomsky hierarchy, and fail all others, regardless of the positional encoding. \footnote{And their standard of ``solving'' a task is above 90\% accuracy averaged across all lengths.} Similar results are obtained by \citet{ruoss-etal-2023-randomized}.
+This is echoed by the theoretical difficulties discovered in \citet{hahn-2020-theoretical}.

 Length generalization for arithmetic tasks is essentially inductive inference since the ultimate goal is learning a general rule from a finite number of observations.
 It is known that inductive inference requires inductive biases \citep{Mitchell80}, additional assumptions that are independent of the data.
 This is because any finite number of training samples has infinite possible continuations corresponding to different generation rules.